daudhiyaa/24001084-km6-ddr-foodorderapp-ch1/README.md

 ## Explanation of Source Code (`src` directory)

-1. `controller/` : contain all function to control the running of App
+1. `controller/` : contain all function to control the running of application
-2. `model/` : contain all model for objects
+2. `model/` : contain all objects model (interface, class, or data-class)
 3. `constant/` : contain all constants data / variable
 4. `Main.kt` : main function